 - Consider construction and buildout work.
 It’s essential to be mindful of future costs, such as any structural alterations or modernization of your future space.
 In this way, the better a listing initially addresses your needs, the smaller your investment (or the landlord’s concession) will need to be before you settle in.
 So, have a good idea of what you need before you start your research — as well as a very good idea of how much any additional fixes would cost — before you sit down to negotiate your lease.
 Gathering competitive bids is well worth the effort for any construction needs associated with your relocation.

-- Give yourself sufficient time: Smaller-scale tenants should have a 6-month buffer between beginning a search and moving.
-Medium-sized tenants should start prepping for a move as many as 12 to 18 months ahead of time.
-For large-scale, corporate entities with hundreds of employees, prep time should begin as early as two to three years before a move.
+- Plan ahead and start early.
+Small commercial tenants should plan for a buffer time of roughly six months between beginning a search and moving in.
+For medium-sized businesses, it’s generally recommended to start prepping for a move as early as 12 to 18 months ahead of time.
+For large-scale businesses with hundreds of employees, prep time should be in the planning stages as early as two or even three years prior to the desired move date.

 - Have adequate tenant representation.
 If at all possible, avoid depending on in-house services offered by the landlord, such as an architect.
 Instead, put together your own team of consultants to advise you while you’re evaluating the space.
 Any broker, architect or contractor that you work with should be working in your best interest.

 - Consider renewal option clauses.
 Even though these aren’t a concern in the short term, it’s financially beneficial to consider them during the evaluation process.
 In particular, be mindful of specifics, such as notification periods, rent penalties and sublease provisions.
 Meanwhile, the ability to sublet a section of your lease in the event that you need to reduce your used area for any reason can also enhance the marketability of a space.